buttplugio/buttplug/spec/protocol-spec/specific.md

 * _Id_ \(unsigned int\): Message Id
 * _DeviceIndex_ \(unsigned int\): Index of device
-* _Command_ \(string\): String command for Lovense toys.
-Must be a valid Lovense command accessible on most of their toys.
+* _Command_ \(string\): String command for Lovense devices.
+Must be a valid Lovense command accessible on most of their devices.
 See STPIHKAL for more info.
 Implementations should check this for validity.

 **Expected Response:**